Chris Hollrah

 With Amelia Hawkins, Sarah Miller, Laura Wherry, Gloria Aldana and Mitchell Wong

-Revise and Resubmit, American Economic Review
+Conditionally Accepted, American Economic Review

 This paper examines whether a generous cash intervention early in life can "undo'' some of the long-term disadvantage associated with poor health at birth.
 We use new linkages between several large-scale administrative datasets to examine the short-, medium-, and long-term effects of providing low-income families with low birthweight infants support through the Supplemental Security Income (SSI) program.
 This program uses a birthweight cutoff at 1200 grams to determine eligibility.
 We find that families of infants born just below this cutoff experience a large increase in cash benefits totaling about 27% of family income in the first three years of the infant's life.
 These cash benefits persist at lower amounts through age 10.
 Eligible infants also experience a small but statistically significant increase in Medicaid enrollment during childhood.